What is ‘Playing Out’?

 Just playing out

 Simply ‘playing out’ – having the freedom to step out of your own front door and kick a ball about – is nothing new.
 There are still some streets and estates where this happens and that’s great.
 But the reality is that most children have far less freedom to play out than their parents or grandparents had.
-Yet though the world may have changed for today’s children, their need for free play close to their homes remains just as strong.
-And we think this dwindling freedom means that they, their families and communities are losing out on something important.
+Yet though the world may have changed for today’s children, their need to play outside with friends close to home remains just as strong.
+And we think this dwindling freedom means that they, their families and communities are missing out on something important – even essential.

 The ‘playing out’ model

-In response to this problem, we developed a model where neighbours close their street to through traffic for a couple of hours, creating a safe space for children to play out.
-More detail about how this works can be found here.
-It has now become possible in many areas to ‘play out’ like this on a regular basis but even a one-off session can have a dramatic effect.
-In short, this model:
+In response to this problem, we as parents developed a model where neighbours close their street to through traffic for a couple of hours, creating a safe space for children to play out.
+We called this idea ‘playing out’ – it has also become known as ‘play streets’.
+You can find out how to do it here.
+It has now become possible in many areas to ‘play out’ like this on a regular basis, with huge positive benefits for children and communities.
+And even a one-off session can have a dramatic effect, creating a vision of streets as vibrant, playable spaces.

 A growing grassroots movement